PECAplus/Perseus-PluginPECA/README.md

 Scaling factor that determines the smoothness of the curve (default 1.0).
 A small value will result in a function that stays close to the mean value.

-### Function Enrichment Analysis (FEA)
+### Function Enrichment Analysis

-If checked, a time-dependent functional enrichment analysis will be performed on the output matrix of PECA and the result will be displayed as an additional output matrix (default unchecked).
+If checked, a time-dependent functional enrichment analysis (FEA) will be performed on the output matrix of PECA and the result will be displayed as an additional output matrix (default unchecked).
 The resulting matrix reports the biological functions whose members are up or down-regulated at specific time points.

-#### Biological function annotation files
+#### Biological Function Annotation Files

 Specifies the file path of the function annotation file that should be used for the time-dependent functional enrichment analysis.

 *Note*: make sure this file is in Windows text file format.
-Windows text file uses ‘\r\n’ as the end of line character, whereas Unix uses just ‘\n’.
-One can produce such a file by saving an Excel files(on Windows) as ‘.txt’.
+Windows text file uses '\r\n' as the end of line character, whereas Unix uses just '\n'.
+One can produce such a file by saving an Excel files(on Windows) as '.txt'.

-**_	File Format: _**
+***	File Format: ***

-*	First column named as ‘Pathwayid’, specifying the pathway IDs, e.g. GO terms*
+	First column named as 'Pathwayid', specifying the pathway IDs, e.g. GO terms

-*	Second column named as the same name as gene name columns provided in the parameters, specifying the genes involved*
+	Second column named as the same name as gene name columns provided in the parameters, specifying the genes involved

-*	Third column named as ‘pathway’, specifying the pathways involved*
+	Third column named as 'pathway', specifying the pathways involved

 Sample file with annotations for human genes (provide link here)